pierreforstmann/pg_set_acl/README.md

 #
 ```
-If this table is empty, only superusers can use the SET command.
-In other words, user must have been explicitly granted privilege to  use SET command with a given setting using `set_acl.grant` function:
+If this table is empty, only superusers can use the SET and RESET command.
+In other words, user must have been explicitly granted privilege to use SET  or RESET command with a given setting using `set_acl.grant` function:
 ```
 select set_acl.grant(setting, user);
 ```
-To revoke privilege to use SET command with a given setting use:
+To revoke privilege to use SET or RESET command with a given setting use:
 ```
 select set_acl.revoke(setting, user);
 ```